plaid/pattern-account-funding/README.md

 This sample app uses Dwolla sandbox to demonstrate the transferring of funds with a Plaid partner.
 To test out the Dwolla sandbox flow, follow these steps:

-1. Go to your [Plaid developer dashboard team settings/integrations page](https://dashboard.plaid.com/team/integrations).
+1. Go to your [Plaid developer dashboard Integrations page](https://dashboard.plaid.com/team/integrations).
 Scroll down to Dwolla and click on the "enable" button.

 2. Head to the [Dwolla site](https://developers.dwolla.com/guides/sandbox) and create a sandbox account by clicking the `Get API Keys` button and following the sign up instructions.